DS-GitHub/DS-GitHub/README.md

 - 👋 Hi, I’m Dillot
-- 👀 I’m interested in: making Discord bots.
+- 👀 I’m interested in: making Discord bots, and making macros for web with selenium.
 - 🌱 I’m currently learning: Python, C/C++
 - 📫 How to reach me: contact me with Discord.